shaloo/docs.arcana/docs/auth/sdk-installation.md

 ---
 alias: sdk-installation
 title: 'Install Auth SDK'
 description: 'Multiple flavors of the Arcana Auth SDK depending upon the app type.
 Use the correct SDK package for installation.
-Choose from the basic Auth package to the wrapper SDK for React Apps, Wagmi, RainbowKit, Web3-react apps, Unity apps.'
+Choose from the basic Auth package to the wrapper SDK for React Apps, Wagmi, RainbowKit, WalletConnect, Web3-react apps, Unity apps.'
 arcana:
   root_rel_path: ..
 ---